CasKei/StudyVault/Term4/CompStruct/Notes/Turing Machine and Programmability.md

 Writing programs is much easier than building a physical machine.
 Also programs can easily receive another program as input and output other programs.

-> Universal Turing Machine: a coded description of a pieve of hardware.
+> Universal Turing Machine: a coded description of a piece of hardware.

 It allows us to migrate from the hardware paradigm into software paradigm.